Druidry (modern): Festivals

 Traditionally, modern Druids have observed eight spiritual festivals annually, which are collectively known as the Wheel of the Year.
 These are the same festivals usually celebrated by Wiccans.
-According to the results of the World Druidry Survey of 2018-2020, 47% of world Druids currently celebrate all eight of these festivals in the traditional manner; 26% celebrate only a locally meaningful subset of them; and 27% do not celebrate any festivals at all, but focus instead on daily or weekly devotional practices and nature connection.
+According to the results of the World Druidry Survey of 2018–2020, 47% of world Druids currently celebrate all eight of these festivals in the traditional manner; 26% celebrate only a locally meaningful subset of them; and 27% do not celebrate any festivals at all, but focus instead on daily or weekly devotional practices and nature connection.
 76% of Druids use the Wheel of the Year as a cyclical reminder to go outside to observe and connect with the natural world.
-As a result, 52% of world Druids report “wildcrafting” their seasonal celebrations to some extent, modifying the timing, sequence, and/or symbolism of their seasonal celebrations as needed to align with local seasonal cycles and ecologies.
+As a result, 52% of world Druids report "wildcrafting" their seasonal celebrations to some extent, modifying the timing, sequence, and/or symbolism of their seasonal celebrations as needed to align with local seasonal cycles and ecologies.

 In some cases groups attempt to revive folkloric European festivals and their accompanying traditions.
 In other cases the rites are modern inventions, inspired by "the spirit of what they believe was the religious practice of pre-Roman Britain."
 For reasons of practicality, such celebrations are not always held on the specific date of the festival itself, but on the nearest weekend, thus maximising the number of participants who can attend.

-Four of these are solar festivals, being positioned at the solstices and equinoxes; these are largely inspired by Germanic paganism.
-The other four are the "Celtic" festivals, the crossquarter days inspired by modern interpretations of ancient Celtic polytheism.
+Four of these are solar festivals, being positioned at the solstices and equinoxes.
+The other four are the cross-quarter days.
 The idea of the Wheel of the Year was developed by Ross Nichols, who founded the Order of Bards, Ovates and Druids in 1964, and Gerald Gardner, leader of the Bricket Wood coven.